Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

 \subsubsection{Relaxation timescales with relaxation paths}

-The large majority of unstable misalignments return to their original stability regime with \coco and \countercounter relaxation paths making up $\approx76\%$ and $\approx4\%$ of our sample respectively (see Table~\ref{tab: relaxation sample}).
-Co $\rightarrow$ counter relaxations make up $\approx15.8\%$, while we find only 71 instances ($\approx2.3\%$) of \counterco relaxations.
-Given that only $\approx6\%$ of galaxies in our sample at a given snipshot are counter-rotating, it is unsurprising that we find significantly fewer unstable misalignments originating from the counter-rotating stable regime.
+The large majority of unstable misalignments return to their original stability regime with \coco and \countercounter relaxation paths making up $\approx76$~per~cent and $\approx4$~per~cent of our sample respectively (see Table~\ref{tab: relaxation sample}).
+Co $\rightarrow$ counter relaxations make up $\approx15.8$~per~cent, while we find only 71 instances ($\approx2.3$~per~cent) of \counterco relaxations.
+Given that only $\approx6$~per~cent of galaxies in our sample at a given snipshot are counter-rotating, it is unsurprising that we find significantly fewer unstable misalignments originating from the counter-rotating stable regime.

 In Figure~\ref{plot: stacked all} we visualise the relaxation paths for our total relaxation sample alongside their respective median pathways.
 We find the relaxation time to vary depending on the relaxation path taken (Table~\ref{tab: median relaxation times}).
 Unstable misalignments that returned to their original stability regime (\coco and counter $\rightarrow$ counter) tend to relax faster while unstable misalignments that end up transitioning between stability regimes (\cocounter and counter $\rightarrow$ co) tend to be longer in duration.
 This trend is also seen for normalised relaxation timescales.
 Expressed in terms of $\bar{t}_{\rm{torque}}$, we find relatively short median relaxation timescales for \coco ($1.21\bar{t}_{\rm{torque}}$) and \countercounter ($1.45\bar{t}_{\rm{torque}}$) relaxation paths, and relatively long median relaxation timescales for \cocounter ($3.03\bar{t}_{\rm{torque}}$) and \counterco ($5.22\bar{t}_{\rm{torque}}$).